pcrain/GungeonGoVroom/readme.md

   - **Optimize Light Culling**: Uses optimized inlined logic for determining whether lights should be culled.
 Saves a significant amount of CPU.
   - **Optimize Beams**: Pools beam bones to reduce memory usage.
 Saves a modest amount of RAM and CPU.
   - **Optimize GUI Events**: Caches results of expensive lookups for finding GUI event handlers.
 Saves a modest amount of RAM.
+  - **Optimize Bullet Trails**: Pools bullet trail particles and vertex data to reduce memory usage.
+Saves a modest amount of RAM.
   - **Optimize Numerical Strings**: Caches strings for small numbers used frequently by SGUI's labels.
 Saves significant RAM while any console is open.
   - **Optimize Flood Filling**: Uses an optimized flood fill algorithm for floor post-processing.
 Saves a small amount of CPU and RAM.
-  - **Optimize Bullet Trails**: Pools bullet trail particles to reduce memory usage.
-Saves a small amount of RAM.
   - **Optimize Projectile Prefabs**: Removes prefab effect data (e.g., poison) from projectiles that never apply those effects.
 Saves a small amount of RAM.
   - **Optimize Chunk Checks**: Optimize checks for whether sprite chunks are relevant to gameplay.
 Saves a small amount of CPU.